allPE/Summer2008/WanSimulator/All_PE_meeting_Summer2018-WANSimulator.md

 * Connect to the on-board LAN port of your Pi and ssh/telnet directly to it.
 * Identify which IP address was assigned to the WLAN interface.
 * Disconnect the cabled connection and try to access your Pi though the WLAN interface.
 * The 2 LAN interfaces on each Pi will be used by the WAN simulator.
-In order to do this, you should disable the DHCP server on the on- board LAN interface.
+In order to do this, you should disable the DHCP server on the on-board LAN interface.

 To perform the base tasks of this project, the following should be installed in your Raspberry Pi: